opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

 14     Regardless of which interpretation the court takes of _Colin Chan_ , it will only be applicable if constitutional rights are involved.
 This necessitates investigating whether Arts 9, 12 and 14 of the Constitution are in issue.

 15     Article 9(1) states: “No person shall be deprived of his life or personal liberty save in accordance with law.”
 Article 9(1) is engaged only if expansive definitions are made of “life” and “personal liberty”, such that a citizen has the liberty to lead his life as he pleases.
 However, our courts have eschewed such wide interpretations.
-For example, Choo Han Teck J in _Lo Pui Sang v Mamata Kapildev Dav and Ors (Horizon Partners Pte Ltd intervener)_ [2008] 4 SLR(R) 754 at [6] (“ _Lo Pui Sang_ ”) said:
+For example, Choo Han Teck J in _Lo Pui Sang v Mamata Kapildev Dav and Ors (Horizon Partners Pte Ltd intervener)_ <span class="citation">[2008] 4 SLR(R) 754</span> at [6] (“ _Lo Pui Sang_ ”) said:

  ...I do not think that the phrase ‘personal liberty’ in Art 9 was a reference to a right of personal liberty to contract.
 It has always been understood to refer only to the personal liberty of the person against unlawful incarceration or detention.

 Therefore, Art 9 of the Constitution has not been triggered.
 It should be noted that _Lo Pui Sang_ was overturned on appeal to the Court of Appeal.
-However, the Court of Appeal did not consider the constitutional issues that the High Court had considered, see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ [2009] 3 SLR(R) 109 at [53].
+However, the Court of Appeal did not consider the constitutional issues that the High Court had considered, see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ <span class="citation">[2009] 3 SLR(R) 109</span> at [53].

 16     Article 12(1) reads:

  All persons are equal before the law and entitled to the equal protection of the law.

-According to the Court of Appeal in _Yong Vui Kong v Public Prosecutor_ [2010] 3 SLR 489 at [109]
+According to the Court of Appeal in _Yong Vui Kong v Public Prosecutor_ <span class="citation">[2010] 3 SLR 489</span> at [109]

-(applying _Nguyen Tuong Van v Public Prosecutor_ [2005] 1 SLR(R) 103 at [70]), s 377A’s differentiating measure would be consistent with Art 12(1) only if: (a) the classification was founded on an intelligible differentia; and (b) the differentia bears a rational relation to the object sought to be achieved by the law in question.
+(applying _Nguyen Tuong Van v Public Prosecutor_ <span class="citation">[2005] 1 SLR(R) 103</span> at [70]), s 377A’s differentiating measure would be consistent with Art 12(1) only if: (a) the classification was founded on an intelligible differentia; and (b) the differentia bears a rational relation to the object sought to be achieved by the law in question.
 On the arguments alone, this court is of the opinion that Tan’s case does engage Art 12(1).
 Although s 377A is founded on an intelligible differentia (because it applies to sexually-active male homosexuals), it is arguable that there is no social objective that can be furthered by criminalising male but not female homosexual intercourse.
 Therefore, _Colin Chan_ should apply.

 17     Article 14 guarantees a citizen’s freedom of speech, assembly and association.
 Although Tan referred to Art 14 in his Notice of Appeal, his counsel made no written submissions on this ground.
 Consequently, there is no necessity to address it here.